Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction: Results and Analysis

 For denoising task, the model has to extract the distribution of clean speech from an unbounded, open set of noise distributions.
 Unlike the phase retrieval task, denoising presents a scenario where both magnitude and phase inputs are unreliable, particularly in low-SNR regions.

 Table \ref{tab:vbd_result} presents the results for models trained on the VoiceBank+DEMAND dataset.
 We benchmark against a diverse set of competitive baselines: the complex-valued FRCRN \cite{zhao2022frcrn}, the dual-branch methods DB-AIAT \cite{yu2022dbt} and CMGAN \cite{abdulatif2024cmgan}, and the Mamba-based SEMamba \cite{chao2024investigation}.
-Additionally, we compare against our direct architectural predecessors, MP-SENet \cite{lu2023mp} and MP-SENet Up. \cite{lu2025explicit}, to isolate the specific performance gains attributed to the dual-stream design rotation-equivariant phase modeling.
-Our method achieves competitive performance, securing top-tier results on non-intrusive metrics (DNSMOS and UTMOS), while maintaining only a marginal gap in intrusive metrics compared to MP-SENet Up.
-We attribute this discrepancy to the inherent limitations of the VBD corpus; It is very small-scaled, and recording environment acoustical factors presented in the ``clean'' reference targets can cause intrusive metrics to over-penalize valid enhancements.
+Additionally, we compare against our direct architectural predecessors, MP-SENet \cite{lu2023mp} and MP-SENet Up. \cite{lu2025explicit}, to isolate the specific performance gains attributed to the dual-stream design with rotation-equivariant phase modeling.
+Our method achieves competitive performance, attaining the best UTMOS and phase accuracy among all models, while remaining very close to MP-SENet Update on intrusive metrics.
+We attribute this slight discrepancy to the inherent limitations of the VBD corpus; It is very small-scaled, and recording environment acoustical factors presented in the ``clean'' reference targets can cause intrusive metrics to over-penalize valid enhancements.
 To rigorously validate generalization capability beyond this limited test set, we performed a cross-corpus evaluation by applying the VBD-trained model directly to the DNS non-reverberant test set.
 In this zero-shot setting, our method demonstrates significant superiority, surpassing all baselines on all metrics with gains exceeding 0.1 in PESQ, alongside an evident reduction in phase-related metrics.
-This proves that the proposed method is actually equipped with stronger denoising ability in un-seen acoustical scenarios, which underscores the value of our manifold-aware design, showing that the network is compelled to learn physically consistent magnitude and phase structures rather than memorizing spurious, dataset-specific patterns, thereby showing stronger robustness in unseen acoustic environments.
+This proves that the proposed method is actually equipped with stronger denoising ability in un-seen acoustical scenarios, which underscores the value of our design, showing that the network is compelled to learn more generalizable magnitude and phase structures rather than memorizing spurious, dataset-specific patterns, thereby showing stronger robustness in unseen acoustic environments.